wout/dat-docs/dat-metadata-standard/specification.md

 A _renderer_ must always define an `outputType`.
 Token viewers decide which output types to support.

 ::: info
-A single _renderer_ token can have multiple files of different mime types—more in the [examples](/dat-metadata-standard/examples) section.
+A single _renderer_ token can have multiple files of different mime types, as long as the file names match the token's `asset_name`.
 :::

 ```json{9,13,15-18,20-22}